 Well, have you heard of the Oil Crisis in the 1970s?
 The oil shortage in the U.S. had nothing to do with the Oil Embargo.
 It was all related to our Gold Pontiac Bonneville.
 We were single-handedly draining oil wells dry across the Middle East with our fuel usage.
 There were simply not enough hours in the day that my father could work, so, we finally got rid of the behemoth and the oil crisis soon ended afterwards.
-So, you can thank my Father’s brother for this.
-The money he received from his brother’s will paid for a different car.
+So, you can thank the death of my Father’s brother for this.
+The money he received from his brother’s Will allowed us to get a different car.
 Note how I didn’t say a better car, just a different car.
 I am not sure who came up with the color schemes for the 70’s but they must have been either color blind or on drugs.
 We went from gold to ultra bright green with a white rag top roof.
 If there was an uglier car out there I defy you to find it.
 My father had a whole $2,500 to work with.
 Frankly, I think he was robbed.
 But at least now we could skip a gas station once in a while and the poor dinosaurs were able to rest a little easier.
 Earlier in the book, I said I would mention my real Father once more, well, that time has come.
 Our government used to compensate widows when their spouses died to help pay for their children’s upbringing.
 My Mother got a $450.00 monthly stipend from Social Security.
 This was until I graduated from high school.
 If I continued into college I would receive this money, but only at a lesser amount each year.
 By my fourth year or when I turned 21 which ever occurred first, the money would end.
-So, my parents had been putting some of this money away for me.
+Thusly, my parents had been putting some of this money away for me.
 How much, I don’t know.
-They insisted that they were spending this money on keeping me in appropriate clothes and other things that I needed such as Clearasil, eye glasses, pocket protectors and shampoo for my oily hair and stuff like that.
+They insisted that they were spending the rest of this money keeping me in appropriate clothes and supplying me with the other things that I needed such as Clearasil, eye glasses, pocket protectors and shampoo for my oily hair and stuff like that.
 Whatever the case may be, they managed to get me through school.
 So, for that I am grateful.

 When I went to the junior college, sometimes when I had a morning class and an evening class on the same day I would go home in between , so Mom could use the car to pick up Dad.
-This was not an option at the University.
+This however, was not an option at the University.
 It was simply too far of a drive.
 So, sometimes I would take a nap in the shade on the school grounds and watch the girls ride their bikes and walk by.
 It was truly glorious.
-The only negative that arose from me splitting up my years of college was that the Medical School I applied to only looked at my GPA for the University.
-In most degree programs, the last two years have the hardest classes.
+The only negative that arose from me splitting up my years between two colleges was that the Medical School I applied to only looked at my GPA for the University.
+In most degree programs, the last two years contain the hardest classes.
 Pre-med was no different, while my grades in my first two years were very competitive, my grades for the last two years were not nearly so.
 When I went to see a counselor at the Medical School, I was asked if I knew anyone, I said “no”.
 He said I could always go to school in Grenada, so that ended my father’s dreams for me being a medical doctor.

 When I turned 21, my parents were pretty much worn out and I was no longer receiving my government stipend, so I had to get a job and buy a vehicle.
 Knowing how my luck runs, you would probably expect that I would end up with a piece of crap…and I did.
 The Ford Company had two absolutely terrible years…1985 and 1986 for their Ford Ranger line of pickup trucks.
 Look up these vehicles for these two years and you will find nothing but a big lemon instead of a picture of the truck.
 Pretty much every part of the vehicle had issues.
 Not that I had much in this truck.
 Money was limited, so I bought a used truck with no AC.
 After the first year when the warranty was over I had a car payment, insurance bill and garage bill from my local mechanic.
 When I finally could not take it anymore and my truck was finally paid off and the heap of junk had broke down one final time, we towed it into the dealership, so I could use it for a trade-in.

 After two years of going to school part time, I was only half done my masters degree.
 The part time job I had taken to pay for my schooling was actually paying off.
 As it turned out, I was making as much money now as I would be making as a starting professor in a junior college with a masters degree.
 So, I simply said enough is enough.
 After eight years of college and two worthless degrees, I decided to cut my losses.
 I wanted to live life and not study life.
 I had no serious girlfriend, only acquaintances.
 So, that is what I did, I started living my life.
-I had a brand new Isuzu Trooper II and I now had plenty of time on my hands.
+I had a brand new Isuzu Trooper II and I also had plenty of time on my hands.

 Since high school I ran on a regular basis to stay in shape, but I was getting a little bored with it, so I purchased a 14-speed racing bike.
 Soon afterwards, I saw my first triathlon on TV.
 I immediately became intrigued by this sport.
-So, I started training for my first triathlon.
+So, I immediately started training for my first triathlon.
 I was also involved in organized bike rides and I continued to enter running races including completing three marathons.
 My best time was two hours and 52 minutes which comes out to a sub-7 minute mile.
 Not too bad.
 Before I retired my speedos, I had completed over 50 triathlons and one biathlon.
-I also completed two half Ironman races and one full Ironman length race.
+I also completed three half Ironman races and one full Ironman length race.
 I laugh at my paltry performance in my first race, I was so unprepared, it was a wonder that I did not drown.
 But I survived and even flourished in the sport.
 Running was always my strongest event.
 I was also a strong biker.
 Swimming took the longest for me to show signs of improvement.
 It wasn’t until a master swimmer gave me some training advice that I finally started showing improvement.
 The final piece fell into place when I got prescription swim goggles.
 In the shorter races, it was not much of a problem as the buoys were fairly close together.
 As I progressed to longer events, this was no longer the case and much to my and my parents’ exasperation, I routinely swam off course.
 This would greatly increase the distances I had to swim which put me at a disadvantage.
 But you know what, it didn’t matter because I was having fun.
 Another benefit that I became aware of, is that during the five years I was training for triathlons, I never once got sick.
-I would train any time of the year, rain or shine, it didn’t matter.
+I could train any time of the year, rain or shine, it didn’t matter.
 This is the first time in my life I have been so healthy.
 I never experienced it before nor have I experienced that kind of good health since.

 I met and dated a couple of girls during this time, however, they were mere dalliances.
 I met my first serious girlfriend since high school not in my sporting events but at work.
 We eventually became engaged and lived together for one year.
 This trend would also hold true for my next two wives.